somil-18/university-RAG-assistant/README.md

 ### Phase 3: Hybrid Retrieval & Generation
 6.  **Advanced Retrieval Strategy:** We do not rely on a single search method.
 We use an **Ensemble** approach:
-    * **Multi-Query:** The LLM generates 3-5 variations of the user's question to capture different phrasings.
+    * **Multi-Query Retriever:** Uses an LLM to generate variations of the user's question (handling ambiguity/slang).
-    * **BM25 (Sparse):** Keyword-based search.
-Essential for finding exact matches like "Fee Circular 2024" or course codes.
-    * **Chroma (Dense):** Vector-based search.
-Captures semantic meaning (e.g., "how much does a room cost" matches "hostel rent").
+    * **BM25 Retriever:** Uses keyword matching to find exact terms (handling course codes and specific fee amounts).
     * *Why?* Vector search often misses exact numbers, while keyword search misses context.
 Combining them (Hybrid Search) gives the highest accuracy.
-7.  **Grounded Generation:**
+7.  **Generation:**
-    * **Strict Fidelity:** The System Prompt enforces that the AI must only use provided context.
-    * **Mandatory Disclaimer:** The pipeline post-processes the answer to strictly append: *"always mention at last for more info visit official site"*.
+    * The retrieved context is passed to Qwen 2.5 7B to generate a precise answer using Chain-of-Thought prompting.

 ---